 This paved nature trail winds through the wooded area to the west

 of Mission San Juan and down along a section of the original San Antonio River channel.
-Boardwalks provide
+Boardwalks

-for visitors in wheelchairs.
+challenge for visitors in wheelchairs.

 Paved walkways lead from the parking lot into and throughout the mission compound.